Practical Joke with a Horse — Still Not There Yet pg194–195

 There was an aging bag of carrots in the fridge, so I broke them into pieces.
 Jerry’s huge head was only a little bit smaller than the wide open bathroom window that was right at his height of over six feet.
 I started by making a clicking noise and handing him some carrot out the window.
 Every few minutes for the next hour I would repeat it, and got him to reach further and further into the bathroom to grab his treat with his big, smacking lips.
 I cleaned and filled the tub with hot, fragrant water, got a fresh towel, clicked a mouth noise and gave Jerry another carrot.
 By now he was catching on and really reaching in. — From Chapter 10

 No one can tease, torment or practical joke us better than a sibling can.
 As Catherine says, “We know where each other’s buttons are because we made them.
 Then we stand on them.”
 Using a seventeen hand draft horse to send my sister backwards into a full tub fully clothed was the ‘gotcha’ whoopee cushion of my life.
-Fortunately she was uninjured, and the outburst of laughter from her, me and the horse was the release of a lifetime.
+Fortunately she was uninjured, and the outburst of laughter from her, me and the horse was the release of a lifetime of sister issues.

 Catherine has also enjoyed a notable career as an artist, and she later painted Jerry’s portrait as a gift.
 His big, happy face watches over me in my office to this day.
-This is the only image of the 170+ illustrations in this book that wasn’t made by me.
+This is the only image of the 170+ artworks illustrating this blog that wasn’t made by me.
 Jerry the Horse by Catherine Buchanan is included with permission.